Hagar

 Genesis 21:14, New King James Version

 God had long promised to Abraham that He would bless him with seed as the stars in heaven and the sand upon the seashore.
 As he and Sarah grew older, it became obvious that this seed was not going to come through Sarah.
 At least, that was Sarah's assessment of the situation.
 After thinking through the dilema, she developed an alternate solution.
-Hagar was her servant; if she gave her to Abraham to be impregnated by him, the child would really belong to Sarah.
+Sarah would use her maid servant; if she gave her to Abraham to be impregnated by him, the child would really belong to Sarah.
 Therefore Abraham would have descendants through Abraham and Sarah, via her "proxy".

-Ishmael, the son of Hagar and Abraham, was never considered Sarah's son by God.
+Ishmael, as the son of Sarah's maid servant and Abraham, was never considered Sarah's son by God.
 His promise was to Abraham and Sarah.
 After Sarah was past child-bearing age, God miraculously fulfilled his promise to Abraham when Sarah gave birth to Isaac.

-Purple Petunias From this point on, Ishmael became an antagonist of Isaac.
-When Isaac reached the age of 13, Sarah could no longer tolerate the situation and demanded that Hagar and Ishmael be sent away.
+From this point on, Ishmael became an antagonist of Isaac.
+When Isaac reached the age of 13, Sarah could no longer tolerate the situation and demanded that her maid servant and Ishmael be sent away.
 After consulting God, Abraham discovered that this came about by the intentions of God and that God would protect Ishmael and make a nation out of him as well.

 God sends us many difficult situations, but rarely as difficult as Hagar's.
 Even so, His grace was there for her; His protection was upon her.

 It is good for us to step back occasionaly and realize that we are all a part of a bigger picture.
 God has a plan for this world, and He will bring it to pass.
-From Biblical history we discover that He often used simple or lowly people such as Hagar.
+From Biblical history we discover that He often used simple or lowly people such as in this lowly maid servant.
 Do not underestimate your own importance in God's plan; no one is ever too small for God to use.
 Everything that happens in your life is ordained by God and is a part of His greater plan for this earth.

 Hagar - The Discarded Wife